nikialeksey/meerk/readme.md

 ## How it works

-**Meerk** periodically synchronizes specified in `local.cfg` calendars and periodically verify if there is a meeting now, then update chat status to **Busy**, else **Available**.
+**Meerk** periodically synchronizes specified in `local.cfg` calendars and periodically verifies if there is a meeting now, then update chat status to **Busy**, else **Available**.